Amazon.co.uk Widgets

 This table is an approximation of the crimp in different breeds of fleece.

-There is some variation so please do try to figure out the crimp in your fleece.
+There is some variation so please do try to figure out the correct crimp for your fleece.

 More about Handspinning